ItsWillyNilly/Challenge-06-Weather-Dashboard/README.md

 # Challenge-06-Weather-Dashboard
-This is an weather dashboard created using HTML, JavaScript and CSS.
+This is an weather dashboard created using HTML, JavaScript, CSS, JQuery, Bootstrap, and OpenWeather API.

 ## Description
 I was tasked with creating a weather dashboard from start to finish utilizing OpenWeather, a server API.
 The app takes in a request from the user about what city they would like to look up and the app will display the weather for the current day and also a five day forecast.
 After, the search history is displayed on the right side of the browser with previously searched locations.